Punktum-dk/whois-service-specification/README.md

 DK Hostmaster is the registry for the ccTLD for Denmark (dk).
 The current model used in Denmark is based on a sole registry, with DK Hostmaster maintaining the central DNS registry.

 The WHOIS service offered by DK Hostmaster A/S aims to adhere to the WHOIS standard (see also [RFC:3912]).

+<a id="registrar-collaboration-model"></a>
+## Registrar Collaboration Model

+The registrar collaboration model allows registrars to fully handle administration of domain names.

+DK Hostmaster offers two models of administration:

+- "Registrar Management"
+- "Registrant Management"

+The WHOIS will indicate choice of administrative model for a given domain name, by displaying a `Registrar` field, pointing to the name of the registrar.

+If this field is omitted the domain name is under registrant management.

+You can find more information on [the two different models]([models]) on the DK Hostmaster website, together with more information on [the concept behind the registrar model][concept].

 <a id="features"></a>
 ## Features